Eve AI (EVEAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Eve AI Historical Price

-According to the latest data gathered on Eve AI live price page, the current price of Eve AI is 0.00207953USD.
-The circulating supply of Eve AI(EVEAI) is 86.59M EVEAI , giving it a market capitalization of $179.96K.
+According to the latest data gathered on Eve AI live price page, the current price of Eve AI is 0.00214079USD.
+The circulating supply of Eve AI(EVEAI) is 86.59M EVEAI , giving it a market capitalization of $185.35K.

 The Eve AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EVEAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.